 Jeff Tan

-A physics-based renderer for photorealistic images that supports Monte Carlo path tracing with physically realistic materials, as well as bidirectional path tracing, volume rendering, and CPU parallelism.
+A physics-based renderer for photorealistic images that supports Monte Carlo path tracing with physically realistic materials, bidirectional path tracing, and volume rendering.

 Misc